 Staple the front edge

-Repeatedly flip the seat over to check the pattern for straightness; it's easier to keep flipping and checking than to go back and pull staples.
+Repeatedly flip the seat over to check the pattern for straightness; it’s easier to keep flipping and checking than to go back and pull staples.
 Our expert flipped the seat over and checked the pattern a dozen times while stapling each edge.
-Stop stapling 2 in. from each corner.
+Stop stapling two inches from each corner.
 Secure the back edge in the same way, stretching the material lightly as you work.
 Then complete the sides, again repeatedly checking the pattern.

-Corners are the key
+Corners are the Key

 Trim the corners

-Cut off the excess batting and upholstery so you don't end up with ugly lumps at corners.
+Cut off the excess batting and upholstery so you don’t end up with ugly lumps at the corners.

 Wrap the corners

 Create a ‘butterfly corner’ by first tucking the center under, then folding and tucking the material to each side.
 Flip the seat over and drive staples to hold the corner tight.

 After you trim the excess fabric and batting, staple on a dust cover.
 For this project, we used landscape fabric.
 A dust cover neatly hides the exposed fabric edges.
 You can make simple, single-fold ‘hospital corners’ if the edges of your seat are concealed by a frame.
 But in most cases, the front corners will be exposed and will look better with a ‘butterfly corner.’